byatriasa/mango-be/readme.md

 # Overview

-This repository contains a RESTful API service to submit applicant data, written using TypeScript and Express.
+This repository contains a RESTful API service for submitting applicant data, built with TypeScript and Express.

-This project is part of a recruitment process technical test assignment.
-Thus, the reason why I don't mention the company name.
+This project is part of a technical test for a recruitment process.
+For confidentiality reasons, the repository name does not explicitly represent the company's name.

 ## Technologies Used